simogasp/curveTool/README.md

 ## Approximation

-The tool allows visualize the Bezier curve of a set of points.
+The tool allows visualizing the Bezier curve of a set of points.

 ## Continuous integration